dcxSt/dft_algos/index.md

 # Fourier Transforms (FT)
 Broadly, the fourier transform is a way of transforming some vectors or functions into other vectors or functions.
 The fourier transform has a broad range of applications and is central in many mathematical fields, so depending on who you ask, the fourier transform is likely to mean different things.

-If you ask a **mathematician** what a fourier transform is they are likely to reply with some gibberish like *"the fourier transform is a **linear operator** that acts on **Hilbert spaces** and **groups** that satisfies a variety of nice properties (such as invertibility) under various conditions."*
+If you ask a **mathematician** what a fourier transform is they are likely to reply with some gibberish that sounds like *"the fourier transform is a **linear operator** that acts on **Hilbert spaces** and **groups** that satisfies a variety of nice properties (such as invertibility) under various conditions."*

 A **physicist** will say *"the fourier transfrom lies at the **core of many fundamental fields** in physics such as quantum mechanics and fluid dynamics.
-What's more, the fourier transform is a essential to the math behind statistical mechanics, which is the most important and fundamental field in all of physics."*
+What's more, the fourier transform is a essential to the math behind statistical mechanics, and its use is ubiquitous in computational modelling of physical systems."*

-A **signal processing engineer**, i.e. an engineer in any of these fields: music; computer vision; stock market prediction; some medical fields such as EEG/EMG/ECG analysis; power grid/energy distribution; and more—will tell you that *the discrete fourier transform is **the most fundamental tool** used in digital sigial processing.*
+A **signal processing engineer**, i.e. an engineer in any of these fields: music; computer vision; stock market prediction; some medical fields such as EEG/EMG/ECG analysis; power grid/energy distribution; and more—will tell you that *the discrete fourier transform is one of **the most fundamental tools** used in digital sigial processing.*

 In this repository we explore some algorithms for computing the discrete fourier transform of vectors.